ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

 #### Set the developer credentials in your endpoint code

-1. Open the mbed Cloud Connect dashboard: [https://connector.mbed.com](https://connector.mbed.com)
+1. Open the mbed Device Connector dashboard: [https://connector.mbed.com](https://connector.mbed.com)
 1. In the left sidebar, select **Security Credentials** >> **Get My Security Credentials**.
 1. Copy all contents of `security.h`.